Divine Proportions: Rational Trigonometry to Universal Geometry: Audience

-Divine Proportions does not assume much in the way of mathematical background in its readers, but its many long formulas, frequent consideration of finite fields, and (after part I) emphasis on mathematical rigor are likely to be obstacles to a popular mathematics audience.
+Divine Proportions does not assume much in the way of mathematical background in its readers, but its many long formulas, frequent consideration of finite fields, and (after part I) emphasis on mathematical rigour are likely to be obstacles to a popular mathematics audience.
 Instead, it is mainly written for mathematics teachers and researchers.
 However, it may also be readable by mathematics students, and contains exercises making it possible to use as the basis for a mathematics course.

 Critical reception

 The feature of the book that was most positively received by reviewers was its work extending results in distance and angle geometry to finite fields.
 Reviewer Laura Wiswell found this work impressive, and was charmed by the result that the smallest finite field containing a regular pentagon is $\mathbb{F}_{19}$.
 Michael Henle calls the extension of triangle and conic section geometry to finite fields, in part III of the book, "an elegant theory of great generality", and William Barker also writes approvingly of this aspect of the book, calling it "particularly novel" and possibly opening up new research directions.

 Wiswell raises the question of how many of the detailed results presented without attribution in this work are actually novel.
 In this light, Michael Henle notes that the use of squared Euclidean distance "has often been found convenient elsewhere"; for instance it is used in distance geometry, least squares statistics, and convex optimization.
-James Franklin points out that for spaces of three or more dimensions, modeled conventionally using linear algebra, the use of spread by Divine Proportions is not very different from standard methods involving dot products in place of trigonometric functions.
+James Franklin points out that for spaces of three or more dimensions, modelled conventionally using linear algebra, the use of spread by Divine Proportions is not very different from standard methods involving dot products in place of trigonometric functions.